cartman1978/Super-Mario/README.md

 * Navigation redirect users to the specific part of the website.
 * Read more button redirect user to useful information related the article.
 * External resource used in the website will provide great informastion and topics.

+## The Design
+___
+#### I got the first inspiration when I start to design this website from [Nintendo](https://www.nintendo.com/nes-classic/) classics website, I actually try to make a restyling of it with my personal touch, but I wasn't happy enough after the first view, so I decide to make my own design.

+### Colours

+#### I decide to use colours that reminds the user the original NES console.

+* The body is a combination of #E4001F and #FFF;
+* For the Navbar I actually choose the same grey that Nintendo used #AEAEB5;